 This bill amends various sections of Iowa's election laws to enhance the administration of elections.
 Key changes include the requirement for absentee ballot materials to include the voter's four-digit personal identification number instead of the previous voter identification number.
 It also prohibits special elections from being held on the first, second, or third Tuesdays preceding and following city or school elections.
-Additionally, the bill mandates that if a voter does not respond to an election day registration form, the county commissioner of elections must notify the county sheriff.
+Additionally, the bill mandates that if a voter does not respond to an acknowledgment of their election day registration, the county commissioner must notify the county sheriff.
 Voter registration records, including forms, must now be maintained on the statewide voter registration system.

-Further amendments include extending the period for maintaining election records from six months to twenty-two months for elections without federal offices, and removing the requirement to destroy nomination papers for primary candidates ten days before the general election if no contest is pending.
-The bill also eliminates the first and second Mondays following an election as potential days for canvassing results, requiring instead that the special precinct election board convene by 9:00 a.m. on election day to count absentee ballots.
-Lastly, it modifies the signature requirement for budget protests in cities, changing it from a percentage of votes cast in the last gubernatorial election to a percentage of the city's population based on the most recent census.
+Further amendments include extending the period for maintaining election records for non-federal elections from six months to twenty-two months or until the conclusion of an election contest, whichever is later.
+The bill removes the option to conduct canvasses on the first and second Mondays following elections, instead designating Tuesdays for these activities.
+It also requires the special precinct election board to convene by 9:00 a.m. on election day to count absentee ballots.
+Lastly, the bill modifies the signature requirement for written protests of city budgets, changing it from a percentage of votes cast in the last gubernatorial election to a percentage of the city's population based on the most recent census.

 Statutes affected: